 Ask an experienced CT teacher to look over your PowerPoint presentation a few days in advance so you can get aesthetic feedback (i.e. yellow on green, faded colors, etc.) along with other feedback on your teaching.

 Load up your slide show on the sound booth computer well in advance of your teaching.
 Some computers use different versions of PowerPoint and different fonts, which might mess up your formatting.
 You need to leave enough time to fix any errors that occur.

 You will probably feel nervous leading up to your teaching.
 Don’t worry about this.
 Take some deep breaths and focus on your identity in Christ.
 Remind yourself of your value in God’s eyes no matter how you perform.
-Believe it or not, your nervous energy can be a positive ally.
-Many actors view stage fright as beneficial to their performance because of the energy they get from it.
-I’ve found that my nervous energy often turns into positive energy like excitement or emotional engagement once I get up on stage.
-I also find it helpful to pray with others right before the teaching.
+Believe it or not, your nervous energy can be your ally.
+Actors view stage fright as beneficial to their performance because of the energy they get from it.
+Nervous energy often turns into positive energy like excitement or emotional engagement once you get on stage to start the teaching.
+We also find it helpful to pray with others right before the teaching.